Tips for Safe Boating

 Where do you keep all this stuff?
 One word: accessible.
 No amount of emergency gear will help if you can’t get to it quickly.
 It’s not realistic – or necessary – to keep it all in one place, just make sure you or someone else can get find it in case you’re the one who’s incapacitated or has gone overboard.
 Here are 10 storage tips to get it all organized.

-Keep the kill switch attached to the boat operator when under way, or with your boat documents safely locked up when off the boat.
+1. Keep the ECOS lanyard attached to the boat operator when under way, or with your boat documents safely locked up when off the boat.

 It doesn’t take much time to make a checklist of what safety gear you’ll need, learn how to use it, and decide where to keep it.
 Even if it takes a weekend, it’s time well spent and will ensure you’re ready for boating fun on your Sea Ray.